altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 *Sonny dropped the net on Martha, sandwiching her between the two* ~Martha's struggles were futile at that point.
-With her arms stuck at her side, Kent easily disarmed her~ *Alacira strolled into the kitchen while Kent struggled underneath Martha* 'K::Just great, Kent...'
+With her arms stuck at her side, Kent easily disarmed her~ *Alacira strolled into the kitchen while Kent struggled out of his coat underneath Martha* 'K::Just great, Kent...'
 ~She looked over the situation.
 The net was hardening, like an epoxy, trapping both him and Martha.
-Sonny had simply dropped the net, leaving her free and tending to Wilbert~ "A::Right, now that's taken care of...
+Sonny had simply dropped the net, leaving her free and tending to Wilbert~ *Kent abandoned his coat entirely and stood up from the webbing* "A::Right, now that's taken care of...
 Let's get the doctor for Wilbert here."
 "K::Which doctor will treat a fish-man?"
 "G::Wrong determiner."
 ~Gerald was shouting from the parlor.
-Kent stretched his neck to the parlor and saw that Gerald held a clipboard, scribbling something furiously on it~ *Kent tilted his head*
+Kent saw Gerald holding a clipboard, scribbling something furiously on it~ *Kent tilted his head*
 "K::Wrong...
 What?"